 Renting a car makes total sense in Menorca, especially if one has time to explore further the beauty of the North beaches, Ciutadella or to adventure in the Menorca countryside and experience the vineyards, cheese and further rural peace at Hort Sant Patrici.
 We taxi-ed on few occassions in Menorca, the service is friendly and affordable (by London standards!) but do expact ocassionally waiting for up to 45 minutes for a cab to arrive.

 Travelling during the pandemic (July 2021).
 Being fully vaccinated and travelling from UK to Menorca was easy, just a couple of extra forms.
 For coming back to London we booked our private tests 3 days ahead of our travels and thereafter booked for London Day 2 private tests.
 The travelling guidance has been fluid though, always best to check the latest UK Foreign travel advice.

-For more getaways in Menorca, head to our Long weekends in Mahon; for Menorca with kids over 5 years, head here; for sailing here and for more rural Menorca family holiday by Llucmacanes head here.
+For more getaways in Menorca, head to our Long weekends in Mahon; for best restaurants in Menorca head here; Menorca with kids head here; for sailing here and for more rural Menorca family holiday by Llucmacanes head here.
 And for the latest and hottest opening in Menorca, head to Hotel Can Alberti (Mahon) and Fontenille (Alaior)!

 Close to the southern sandy beaches and just 3km away from cosmopolitan Mahon (Mao), Es Castell Menorca makes a pefect base to explore the island and one of best locations for summer evenings out.
 We will be back!